corn-mendoza/PCF-DotNet-Workshop/README.md

 	-   Lab 2.8: Application Logging
 	-   Lab 2.9: Application Metrics

-##### Session 2 - .NET Framework Focus: Introduction to the Cloud Foundry and the CLI focused on .NET Framework
+##### Session 2-NET: Introduction to the Cloud Foundry and the CLI focused on .NET Framework

 A half-day workshop designed to give developers an hands-on introduction to the power of Pivotal Cloud Foundry for .NET.